Null Geodesic Congruences, Asymptotically Flat Space-Times and Their Physical Interpretation: Introduction

 Section~\ref{conclusion}, the Discussion/Conclusion section, begins with a brief history of the origin of the ideas developed here, followed by comments on alternative approaches, possible physical predictions from our results, a summary and open questions.

-Finally, we conclude with three appendices, which contain several mathematical crossovers that were frequently used or referred to in the text: CR structures and twistors, along with a brief exposition of the tensorial spherical harmonics~\cite{Spins} and their Clebsch--Gordon product decompositions.
+Finally, we conclude with six appendices, which contain several mathematical crossovers that were frequently used or referred to in the text: twistor theory (\ref{appendixA}); CR structures (\ref{appendixB}); a brief exposition of the tensorial spherical harmonics~\cite{Spins} and their Clebsch--Gordon product decompositions (\ref{appendixC}); an overview of the metric construction on $\mathcal{H}$-space (\ref{appendixD}); the description of certain real aspects of complex Minkowski space world lines (\ref{appendixE}); and a discussion of the `generalized good-cut equation' with an arbitrary conformal factor (\ref{appendixF}).